Penn State Health Children’s Hospital ranks among best in the nation for ninth consecutive year

 Established in 2007, U.S. News & World Report Best Children’s Hospital rankings help families with life-threatening and rare illnesses find the best care available.
 This year’s rankings will be published in U.S. News & World Report’s “Best Hospitals 2020” guidebook, set for release in September.

-EDITORS: High-resolution video of Penn State Children’s Hospital is available here.
+EDITORS: High-resolution video of Penn State Health Children’s Hospital is available here.

 If you're having trouble accessing this content, or would like it in another format, please email Penn State Health Marketing & Communications.